 Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 718 requires us to recognize an expense for the fair value of equity-based compensation awards.
-Grants of stock options and restricted stock, under our Omnibus Plan are accounted for under FASB ASC Topic 718.
+Grants of stock options and restricted stock, under our Omnibus Plan (or the Amended Equity Plan, assuming stockholder approval thereof under Proposal No. 4) are accounted for under FASB ASC Topic 718.
 The Compensation Committee considers the accounting implications of significant compensation decisions, especially in connection with decisions that relate to our equity award program.
 As accounting standards change, the Company may revise certain programs to appropriately align accounting expenses of our equity awards with our overall executive compensation philosophy and objectives.